Lana, Queen of the Amazons

 Lana, Queen of the Amazons (German: Lana - Königin der Amazonen) is a 1964 West German-Brazilian adventure film written and directed by Cyl Farney and Géza von Cziffra and starring Anton Diffring, Catherine Schell and Christian Wolff.

 The film's sets were designed by the art director Alexandre Horvat.
 Location shooting took place in Brazil in Belém, Rio de Janeiro and along the Amazon River.

+Plot

+Queen Lana is aided by a scientist and his nephew as they battle prospectors in the Brazilian jungle to protect a legendary Amazon treasure.